ompawar2526mb/lifebot.chatbot/README.md

 # AI Chatbot with PDF Processing

-This project implements an AI chatbot that can process and answer questions about PDF documents using RAG (Retrieval Augmented Generation)
+This project implements an AI chatbot that can process and answer questions about PDF documents using RAG (Retrieval Augmented Generation).
+OPEN AI

 ## Features